memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/Tutorial/using-mm.md

-# <b>Connect to the SwapDex Network via MetaMask</b>
+# <b>Connect to the SwapDEX Network via MetaMask</b>
 ---

-In this section we will show you step by step how to connect to the SwapDex network via the Meta Mask browser extension.
+In this section we will show you step by step how to connect to the SwapDEX network via the Meta Mask browser extension.

 ## **Install MetaMask**